Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 Omega‑3 Supplements and Measurement Considerations

-Most people prefer to get omega-3 nutrition, but supplements help fill nutritional gaps.
+Most people prefer to get omega-3 fatty acids from the food they eat.
+However, you can also get omega-3 fatty acids from supplements to help fill any nutritional gaps.
 People commonly take omega-3 oils in capsule or liquid format and need to know the right amount to get optimal results.

 Understanding Measurements